Hudson County, New Jersey: Landforms and borders

 Hudson is located in the heart of New York metropolitan area in northeastern New Jersey.

-It is bordered by the Hudson River and Upper New York Bay to the east; Kill Van Kull to the south; Newark Bay and the Hackensack River or the Passaic River to the west; its only land border is shared with Bergen County to the north and west.
+It is bordered by the Hudson River and Upper New York Bay to the east; Kill Van Kull to the south; Newark Bay and the Hackensack River or the Passaic River to the west; its only land border is shared with Bergen County to the north.

-The topography is marked by the New Jersey Palisades in the north with cliffs overlooking the Hudson to the east and less severe cuesta, or slope, to the west.
+The topography is marked by the New Jersey Palisades in the north with cliffs overlooking the Hudson River to the east and less severe cuesta, or slope, to the west.
 They gradually level off to the southern peninsula, which is coastal and flat.
 The western region, around the Hackensack and Passaic is part of the New Jersey Meadowlands.
 Much of the land along the county's extensive shoreline and littoral zone was created by land reclamation.

 The highest point, at 260 feet (79 m) above sea level, is in West New York; the lowest point is at sea level.
 North Bergen is the city with the second most hills per square mile in the United States behind San Francisco.

 Ellis Island and Liberty Island, opposite Liberty State Park, lie entirely within Hudson County's waters, which extend to the New York state line.
 Liberty Island is part of New York.
 Largely created through land reclamation, Ellis Island covers a land area of 27.5 acre, with the 2.74 acre natural island and contiguous areas comprising a 3.3 acre exclave of New York.
 Shooters Island, in the Kill van Kull, is also shared with New York.
 Robbins Reef Light sits atop a reef which runs parallel the Bayonne and Jersey City waterfront.

 Much of the county lies between the Hackensack and Hudson Rivers on a geographically long narrow peninsula, (sometimes called Bergen Neck), which is a contiguous urban area where it is often difficult to know when one's crossed a civic boundary.
 These boundaries and the topography-including many hills and inlets-create very distinct neighborhoods.
 Kennedy Boulevard runs the entire length of the peninsula.
 Numerous cuts for rail and vehicular traffic cross Bergen Hill.

 Given its proximity to Manhattan, it is sometimes referred to as New York City's sixth borough.

 History

+Etymology

+Hudson County is named after the explorer Henry Hudson, who charted much of the region in 1609.